Iskandeur/lawa-tu/README.md

 6.  **Final Sync:** After all creation and update actions are staged on the `gkeepapi` object, a final `keep.sync()` is called to commit all changes to Google Keep in a batch.
 The cached state is saved.
 7.  **Update Local IDs (for new notes):** For local files that resulted in new notes being created in Keep, their YAML frontmatter is updated with the new `id` assigned by Keep and the latest timestamps.

-### Deleted Notes (Local -> Keep)

-**Manual Deletion Methods:**
+### Trash and Delete Behavior

+**In Google Keep -> Local:**
+*   **Trashing a note in Keep:** On the next pull, the corresponding local file is moved into `KeepVault/Trashed/`.
+Its content and metadata are updated to match the remote (including when the remote note is empty).
+The file is not deleted locally.
-*   **Preferred Method:** Delete or trash the note directly in Google Keep.
-The next pull phase of the script will then delete the corresponding local Markdown file as an orphan.
+*   **Permanently deleting a note in Keep:** On the next pull, the corresponding local file is removed as an orphan.

+**Local -> Google Keep:**
-*   **Alternative:** Move the local Markdown file into the `KeepVault/Trashed/` directory.
-The next push phase will detect the file in the Trashed directory and trash the corresponding note in Google Keep.
-The subsequent pull phase will ensure the local file remains in `KeepVault/Trashed/`.
+*   **Trashing from local:** Move the local Markdown file into the `KeepVault/Trashed/` directory.
+The next push will trash the corresponding note in Google Keep.
+Subsequent pulls keep the file in `KeepVault/Trashed/`.
-*   **Local Deletion:** If you delete a local `.md` file directly, you should manually delete the corresponding note in Google Keep as well, as the sync algorithm no longer automatically handles this case.
+*   **Deleting a local file:** If you delete a local `.md` file directly, also delete the corresponding note in Google Keep.
+The sync does not automatically delete remote notes for locally deleted files.

 ## Potential Flaws and Limitations (Code Audit Findings)